 Having access to a school library and knowing how to access credible sources using technology provides endless discoveries for students.
 MBEF supports Library Resource Specialists to teach students research and media literacy skills to help them leverage resources in all grade levels and foster a passion for reading, learning and research that will serve them throughout their lives.

 Reading Specialists (1-5) – $385,000

 Reading competency and comprehension ensures our students are on the right track for learning.
-This grant funds credentialed teachers who work with students to increase reading proficiency on the entire reading spectrum.
+This grant funds credentialed teachers who work with students in a small group setting to increase reading proficiency on the entire reading spectrum.

 $519,000 – 7% of Overall Funding